⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 The Legal Gray Area: What "Research Use Only" Actually Permits

-The legal status of IGF-1 LR3 is frequently misunderstood, and this misunderstanding carries real consequences.
-In the United States, selling a substance “for research use only” is a mechanism that allows chemical suppliers to distribute compounds that have not received FDA approval, provided they are not explicitly marketed for human consumption.
+The legal status of IGF-1 LR3 is often misunderstood, and this misunderstanding carries real results.
+In the United States, selling a substance "for research use only" is a mechanism that allows chemical suppliers to distribute compounds that have not got FDA approval, provided they are not explicitly marketed for human consumption.
 This loophole does not make the substance legal to inject into yourself — it simply shifts the legal liability from the seller to the buyer.

-Furthermore, IGF-1 LR3 is classified as a prohibited substance by the World Anti-Doping Agency (WADA) under the category of peptide hormones, growth factors, and related substances.
-Any competitive athlete subject to anti-doping regulations who tests positive for IGF-1 LR3 faces disqualification, suspension, and potential permanent bans — regardless of whether the substance was purchased “legally” under a research-use label.
+Also, IGF-1 LR3 is classified as a prohibited substance by the World Anti-Doping Agency (WADA) under the category of peptide hormones, growth factors, and related substances.
+Any competitive athlete subject to anti-doping regulations who tests positive for IGF-1 LR3 faces disqualification, suspension, and possible permanent bans — regardless of whether the substance was bought "legally" under a research-use label.

 Prymalab sells research peptides strictly for laboratory research purposes in compliance with all applicable regulations.